K'naan

-Personal life
+Early life

 K'naan was born 1 February 1978 in Mogadishu, situated in the southeastern Banaadir province of Somalia.
 K'naan's family was from an artistic background.
 His grandfather was a famous poet, and his aunt Magool was a renowned singer.
 His name, Keynaan (/ˈkeɪnɑːn/), means "traveller" in the Somali language.

 K'naan spent his childhood in Mogadishu.
 His father, Abdi, left earlier when he was still a boy to work as a taxi driver in New York City.
 K'naan's early years were idyllic and enveloped in poetry and song, with his aunt Magool often singing to him.
 This changed following the start of the civil war, when at the age of 12, three of his friends were shot by an older adolescent gunman.
 K'naan also narrowly escaped death one day at his school, when he mistook a grenade that he found in the dirt for a potato and threw it away just before it detonated.
-These incidents and the general escalation in violence prompted his mother to seek a visa so that the family could join his father in New York.
+These incidents and the general escalation of violence prompted his mother to seek a visa so that the family could join his father in New York.
 When he was 13, K'naan and his mother and two siblings, older brother Liban and younger sister Sagal, moved to the United States.
-They stayed in New York for half a year, before relocating to Toronto, Ontario, Canada, his family still resides there.
+They stayed in New York for half a year, before relocating to Toronto, Ontario, Canada, where his family still resides.

 In his new environment, K'naan began learning English, partly by listening to hip hop albums by artists like Nas and Rakim.
 Despite the fact that he could not yet speak the language, he taught himself hip-hop and rap diction, copying the lyrics and style phonetically.
 He then also began rapping.
 While growing up in Toronto's Rexdale neighbourhood, K'naan lost many friends to murder, suicide, prison, and deportation.

 In 2006, K'naan moved back to New York City, where his father still resided.

+Personal life

-K'naan was married to Deqa, a pharmacy technician, with whom he has two sons, born in 2005 and 2007.
+K'naan was married to Deka, a pharmacy technician, with whom he has two sons, born in 2005 and 2007.
 The couple divorced before K'naan started touring for the 2010 FIFA World Cup with Coca-Cola.